What Is Umbrella Insurance for Auto Coverage?

 - Policy consolidation: All vehicles and properties listed on the umbrella application

-- Same insurer: Many companies require purchasing your primary and umbrella policies through them
+- Same insurer: Many companies increasingly require purchasing your primary and umbrella policies from the same carrier to reduce their exposure

 Who Needs Umbrella Insurance?

 Not everyone requires umbrella insurance, but certain situations and asset levels make it a smart financial safeguard.
-With nuclear verdicts—jury awards exceeding $10 million—surging in auto accident cases, the risk of exceeding standard policy limits is higher than ever.
-Learn more about nuclear verdicts and liability limits and why they matter for your coverage decisions.
+With nuclear verdicts—jury awards exceeding $10 million—continuing to surge in 2025 and into 2026, the risk of exceeding standard policy limits is higher than ever.
+One in four nuclear verdicts involves a vehicle accident, and median awards have reached $44 million.
+Learn more about nuclear verdicts and liability limits and the broader forces behind social inflation driving up auto insurance costs.

 High Net Worth Individuals